 Spectator numbers need to be high and the fan base a mixed gender.
 Gated communities of no men allowed probably isn‘t a long-term solution in an attempt to change attitudes.

-Would it not be more beneficial to incorporate the entire W Series season into F1 race weekends?
+Would it not be more beneficial to incorporate the entire W Series season into Formula 1 race weekends?

-If W Series is staying around for the foreseeable, this calendar change perhaps anticipates a permanent home with the Formula 1 circus.
+If W Series is staying around for the foreseeable future, this calendar change perhaps anticipates a permanent home with the Formula 1 circus.

 Passion for the W Series and for more women to be included in motorsport is apparent behind the scenes.
 It is clear the hierarchy cares about the lack of gender diversity to help women up the motorsport ladder.